fly-apps/bumblebee-model-harness/README.md

 ## Selecting a ready-to-go model

 Three LLMs are built-in and ready to go.
 Select the model to serve and enable it.
-Depending on the hardware selected and the size of the model, hosting multiple models on the same GPU may not be practical or possible.
+Depending on the available hardware and the size of the model, hosting multiple models on the same GPU may not be practical or possible.

 Select a single model to enable, deploy the harness application, and develop against it.